View courses in

 Principles and status of environmental law for pollution control and environmental improvement.
 Impact statements, resource conservation and protection, growth management.
 Emphasis on air, water, land, and hazardous waste issues.
 Environmental, economic, and other policy relationships.
 Case materials and court decisions.

-MET UA 546: Historic Preservation
+MET UA 546: Places of Memory: Historic Preservation Theory and Practice

 MET UA 550: Bike Planning and Advocacy